LukeLee1188/Fitly/README.md

    npx expo start -c
 ```

-2. Run on your preferred target:
+2. Run on your preferred service:
    - **Physical device**: Scan the QR code in the terminal with the Expo Go app
    - **Web**: Press the link in the terminal

 3. When opened, tap **Create Account** and register with your email and password.

 4. The **Challenge** tab displays the day's exercise.
-Tap **Submit Proof** once
-   complete, you will be directed to a screen that says 'Task Completed', and your streak and XP update automatically.
+Tap **Submit Proof** to upload.
+Once complete, you will be directed to a screen that says 'Task Completed', and your streak and XP update automatically.

-5. Visit the **Profile** tab to view or edit your display name and bio.
+5. Visit the **Profile** tab to view or edit your display name, bio, and streak.